-Aspiring polyglot with Spanish and Japanese under my belt.
+I'm an aspiring polyglot with some Spanish and Japanese under my belt.
 My eyes are set for French, German, Italian, and Hawai'ian.
-I often get distracted from my language learning.
+I often get distracted from my language learning by my little family unit (husband, human baby, and fur baby) and life in the Bay.
+My language skills tend to be more literate than verbal.
 You can find me as 'moon_goddess' on Memrise, or DM me for Lang-8 or Busuu contact information.

 A post-baccalaureate personal fitness trainer certificate I have been eyeballing for the last two years is no longer offered at a nearby state college’s extension.
 Uh oh, procrastination led to the world winning this battle.